saiboxx/bernoulli-mri/README.md

 # Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction

-Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](https://arxiv.org/abs/2305.16376).
+Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](tbd).

-> Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the
-> number of data points in k-space and thereby reduce acquisition times at the cost
+> Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the number of data points in k-space, reducing acquisition times at the cost of decreased image quality.
+> A popular approach is to employ undersampling patterns following various strategies, e.g., variable density sampling or radial trajectories.
-> of decreased image quality.
-In this work, we directly learn the undersampling masks
+> In this work, we propose a method that directly learns the undersampling masks from data points, thereby also providing task- and domain-specific patterns.
-> to derive task- and anatomic-specific patterns.
-To solve this discrete optimization
-> challenge, we propose a general optimization routine called **ProM**:
-> A fully probabilistic, differentiable, versatile, and model-free framework for
+> To solve the resulting discrete optimization problem, we propose a general optimization routine called ProM: A fully probabilistic, differentiable, versatile, and model-free framework for mask optimization that enforces acceleration factors
-> mask optimization that enforces acceleration factors through a convex constraint.
+> through a convex constraint.
-> Our framework opens up various directions of interesting research in data-driven
-> undersampling mask learning.
-Analyzing knee, brain, and cardiac MRI datasets with
-> our method, we discover that different modalities reveal different optimal
+> Analyzing knee, brain, and cardiac MRI datasets with our method, we discover that different anatomic regions reveal distinct optimal undersampling masks,
+> demonstrating the benefits of using custom masks, tailored for a downstream task.
-> undersampling masks.
-Furthermore, **ProM** can create undersampling masks that
-> maximize performance in downstream tasks like segmentation with networks trained
+> Furthermore, ProM can create undersampling masks that maximize performance in downstream tasks like segmentation with networks trained on fully-sampled MRIs.
-> on fully sampled MRIs.
-Even with extreme acceleration factors, **ProM** yields
-> reasonable performance while being more versatile than existing methods,
-> paving the way for data-driven all-purpose mask generation.
+> Even with extreme acceleration factors, ProM yields reasonable performance while being more versatile than existing methods, paving the way for data-driven all-purpose mask generation.

 <p align="center">